elunna/nerfhack-changelog/README.md

 ## DUNGEON CHANGES

+* Extended the main dungeon to accomodate the new Lethe branch
-* Removed the **mysterious force** from the game (xnh).
+* Removed the **mysterious force** from the game (xnh)
 * **Branchport** always brings you to the entry level of a branch
 * Reverted the majority of **level flips** from 3.7.
 Flipped levels only appear in Sokoban and the big room special level.
 * The Rogue level has been disabled (many variants)
 * Chickatrices and cockatrice eggs will now appear in cockatrice nests (xnh)
 * Shops cannot have themed rooms with unusual floor textures (xnh)
-* Random croll shops cannot be big rooms.
+* Random croll shops cannot be big rooms
 * No special **themed rooms** generate until level 3
-* Random rivers were added to many of the quest filler levels.
+* Random rivers were added to many of the quest filler levels
 * Trees can generate in dungeon rooms (xnh)
-* Trees can be destroyed by fire, cold, and disintegration rays.
+* Trees can be destroyed by fire, cold, and disintegration rays
-* If a tree is destroyed by fire or cold, it has a 1 in 3 chance of exploding - possbily creating a chain reaction.
+* If a tree is destroyed by fire or cold, it has a 1 in 3 chance of exploding - possbily creating a chain reaction
-* Medusa's Island gets flying boots instead of levitation boots.
+* Medusa's Island gets flying boots instead of levitation boots
 * Random secret doors are secret less of the time (xnh)
 * Random secret corridors have been removed (xnh)
 * Removed the "temple of the gods" theme room.
-This themed room contains 3 altars, one of each alignment.
+This room contains 3 altars, one of each alignment.
 It was removed to make the finite altars mechanic more relevant.
 * There is a guaranteed thing from below guarding Rodney and chance of a vampire mage as well.
 * Thrones can grant knowledge of magical items.
 * Guaranteed pit trap just outside of wizard's zoo.